| Bearskin There was once a young fellow who enlisted as a soldier, conducted

 said Bearskin, "I have plenty of money."
 He caused the innkeeper to be brought

 thither, paid him and even put a purse full of gold into the poor old man's pocket.
+When the old man saw himself set free from all his troubles he did

 not know how to show his gratitude.
 "Come with me," said he to Bearskin,